INTERNATIONAL CURRENT STUDENTS

 • Bachelor of Communication Studies

-• Bachelor of Fine Arts, Arts and Cultural Management Major
+• Bachelor of Fine Arts, Arts and Cultural Management major (and diploma exit)

 • Bachelor of Science in Nursing